 - Prince, S, general manager, Turners Auctions, careers.govt.nz interview, September 2018.

 - Trading Standards, 'Auctioneer Registration', accessed September 2018, (www.auctioneers.tradingstandards.govt.nz)

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Auctioneers may be either licensed auctioneers or named sellers.

-Named sellers can conduct auctions for their employer only, whereas licensed auctioneers can work freeleance.
-Named sellers may progress to becoming licensed auctioneers by getting an individual licence.
+Licensed auctioneers can work freelance, but named sellers can conduct auctions for their employer only.
+Named sellers may progress to become licensed auctioneers by getting an individual licence.

-Both types of auctioneer may specialise in the following areas:
+Both licensed auctioneers and named sellers may specialise in the following areas:

 - Arts and Collectables Auctioneer

 - Arts and collectables auctioneers auction antique goods, fine arts and rare collectable items.
 Within this area of auctioneering it is possible to specialise further in areas such as silver, Persian rugs, furniture, jewellery, fine art, paintings, tribal art and artefacts or dolls.